7 Rules You Should Have for Your Family Childcare Home

 - Your hours are your hours.
 If you are open 7-5 Monday through Friday and someone wants you to add 15 minutes early or late, don’t do it.
 People will keep on doing this until you are working 24 hours a day if you let them.
 You have established hours to protect your personal time.
 If your parents work from 8-5 and their boss wanted to add 15 minutes to the end of the day, they would not want to do that.
 Set your hours at what works for you and stick to it.

 - Nap time is not optional.
 Can you let little Johnny stay awake for nap time so he’ll go to bed earlier?
 NO. First of all, little Johnny NEEDS a nap.
 Children require more sleep than adults and it’s important that they rest in the middle of the day.
-It recharges their batteries, helps them learn more and let’s their bodies grow.
+It recharges their batteries, helps them learn more and lets their bodies grow.
 Secondly, it’s not fair for a parent to ask you to keep one child awake when the others are all trying to sleep.
 I can tell you from watching over 80 children, it does not work.
 The one who is up cannot be quiet.
-Oh you think they can?
+Oh, you think they can?
 I promise, they cannot.
 Nap time helps you as the provider to recharge your battery too.
 This is a HARD job with so many demands and you’re doing it for at least 10 hours a day.
 YOU NEED A BREAK and that two hours helps me keep up with all of my paperwork and chores AND helps me reboot for the second part of the day.
 NAP is a must.
 And don’t allow children to pick up during nap either, it’s a huge disruption and usually wakes all of the children up.
 It’s no Bueno.

 - Don’t let parents bring sick kids.
 I know they need to go to work and they will give you every sob story in the book.
-I know it’s hard on parents when kids are sick, but if they bring them to you sick, then all the other kids get sick and so do you.
+I know it’s hard for parents when kids are sick, but if they bring them to you sick, then all the other kids get sick and so do you.
 Then you either have to work sick or close and they miss work anyways.
 All of your other parents will be mad at you too.
 Make your sick policy and stick to it.
 Click here to see more about why you shouldn’t allow parents to bring kids to daycare sick.

 - Expect parents to respect your privacy.
 Your home is your home as well as your business and your personal space should be respected by the families you serve.
 Tell parents what areas are available to kids and those areas are free reign for parents as well, but also let them know your personal boundaries and ask them to respect them.
 (Parents should be allowed access to all areas of your home where care is provided)